 Edible and medicinal plant foraging adventures

-The San Francisco Bay Area is home to an abundance of fabulous medicinal and edible plants.
-From abandoned lots to redwood forests, we are surrounded by amazing nature that can heal and feed us on many levels.
+Top notch medicinal and edible plants are right at your feed.
+We are surrounded by amazing nature that can heal and feed us on many levels.
 These fun, interactive walks artfully interweave herbalism, botany, ecology and plant lore to help you identify and know the uses of local plants growing at your feet for food and medicine.
-Ethical wildcrafting, poisonous plants, post harvest processing and recipes will be discussed as well.
+Ethical wildcrafting, poisonous plants, post-harvest processing, and recipes will be discussed as well.
 Walks vary according to the season.

 Earth Wisdom and Deep Ecology